guillaume-rodier/p2pe_back/README.md

 ```
 node index.js (You can also use nodemon in order to use the hot reload)
 ```
+### `docker-compose:`

+Run docker-compose up in the P2PE_Back folder

+Check the host value in config.js to postgres

 Incoming:
-    -   Docker-compose for the entire stack
+    -   Docker-compose for the entire stack: done
     -   Code base guidelines
     -   Database sample data + integration guide.